 This is the maximum number of days required to process a listing.
 This category must be greater than or equal to 0 but cannot be less than processing_min.

-processing_min and processing_max will be the same for all variants of the same product.
-You need to set processing_max for the variant which takes the longest to produce.
+processing_min and processing_max will be the same for all variations of the same product.
+You need to set processing_max for the variation which takes the longest to produce.

 For our example, it takes us 10 to 20 days to process a request:

 This declares if the product you are selling is physical or digital.
-The type will be the same for all variants of the same product.
+The type will be the same for all variations of the same product.
 The options are physical and digital.

 For our example, our type is physical: